LISTSERV: Automated mailing list management

 In 1986, Éric Thomas developed the concept of an automated mailing list manager.
 Whilst a student at École Centrale Paris, he developed the software now known as LISTSERV.
 Some of the early software features allowed joining or leaving a list without the need for human administration.
-Also, the list owner could add or remove subscribers, and edit templates for both welcome and system messages.
+The list owner could also add or remove subscribers, and edit templates for both welcome and system messages.
 Amongst other innovations LISTSERV introduced double opt-in in 1993 and the first spam filter in 1995.

-After the release of Thomas' LISTSERV in 1986, LISTSERV@BITNIC was enhanced to provide automatic list management, but was abandoned a few months later when Bitnic installed Thomas' LISTSERV.
+After the release of Thomas' LISTSERV in 1986, LISTSERV@BITNIC was enhanced to provide automatic list management, but this enhancement was abandoned a few months later when Bitnic installed Thomas' LISTSERV.

 Other than their name, Bitnic's and Thomas' products are unrelated and neither product is based on the other product's code.

-Though electronic mailing lists (also known as "email lists") are not as popular as they once were, they continue to be used today due to their ease of use.
+Though electronic mailing lists (also known as "email lists") are not as popular as they once were, they survive due to their ease of use.